PrismarineJS/node-minecraft-protocol/docs/API.md

 ## mc.ping(options, callback)

+`options` is an object containing the following:
+* host : default too locahost
+* port : default too 25565
+* version: default too most recent version

-Ping a minecraft server and retrieve information about it
+Ping a minecraft server and return a promise or use an optional callback containing the information about it

-`callback(err, pingResults)`
+returns: `promise( <pending> ).then(pingResult).catch(err)` callback `callback(err, pingResults)`

 `pingResults`: